FrankGrillo1991/Python-Connect-SQLite-Database/README.md

-Database Connection developed with Python and SQLite
+Database Connection developed with Python and SQLite3